IBM-Cloud/terraform-provider-ibm/website/docs/r/is_share.html.markdown

   - `code` - A snake case string succinctly identifying the status reason.
   - `message` - An explanation of the status reason.
   - `more_info` - Link to documentation about this status reason.
-- `share_targets` - Mount targets for the file share.
-Nested `share_targets` blocks have the following structure:
+- `share_target_prototype` - (List) Mount targets for the file share.
+Nested `share_target_prototype` blocks have the following structure:
-	- `deleted` - If present, this property indicates the referenced resource has been deleted and providessome supplementary information.
-Nested `deleted` blocks have the following structure:
-		- `more_info` - Link to documentation about deleted resources.
-	- `href` - The URL for this share target.
+	- `virtual_network_interface` (List) The virtual network interface for this share mount target.
+Required if the share's `access_control_mode` is security_group.
+  - `href` - (String) Href of this virtual network interface.
+  - `id` - (String) Unique ID of this virtual network interface.
+  Nested scheme for `virtual_network_interface`:
+  - `primary_ip` - (List) The primary IP address to bind to the virtual network interface.
+May be either a reserved IP identity, or a reserved IP prototype object which will be used to create a new reserved IP.

+      Nested scheme for `primary_ip`:
+      - `auto_delete` - (Bool) Indicates whether this reserved IP member will be automatically deleted when either target is deleted, or the reserved IP is unbound.
+Defaults to `true`
+      - `address` - (String) The IP address to reserve.
+If unspecified, an available address on the subnet will automatically be selected.
+      - `href` - (String) Href of this primary ip.
+      - `name`- (String) The name for this reserved IP.
+The name must not be used by another reserved IP in the subnet.
+Names starting with ibm- are reserved for provider-owned resources, and are not allowed.
-	- `id` - The unique identifier for this share target.
+      - `reserved_ip`- (String) The unique identifier for this reserved IP
+      - `resource_type` - (String) Resource type of primary ip
+  - `resource_group` - (String) The ID of the resource group to use.
+  - `resource_type` - (String) Resource type of this virtual network interface.
-	- `name` - The user-defined name for this share target.
+  - `security_groups`- (List of string) The security groups to use for this virtual network interface.
-	- `resource_type` - The type of resource referenced.
+  - `subnet` - (string) The associated subnet.
 - `access_tags`  - (String) Access management tags associated to the share.
 - `tags`  - (String) User tags associated for to the share.